describo/describo.github.io/src/docs/guide/transcribing-content.md

 # Content Transcription and Entity Markup

-As a **#HASS** researcher you are likely collecting images of manuscripts and periodicals that you wish to transcribe in order to find, describe and analyse the narratives in that data.
+As a researcher you are likely collecting images of manuscripts and periodicals that you wish to transcribe in order to find, describe and analyse the narratives in that data.
 Typically, you might start by making notes about the people and organisations (who), events (what), dates (when) and places (where) described in the content in order to establish a context for the content.

 With Describo, this process is simplified significantly with tools to mark up the entities in the content in the RO-Crate as entities attached to the specific file.